The quantum tropical vertex: Abstract

 \section{Abstract}

-Gross-Pandharipande-Siebert have shown that the 2-dimensional Kontsevich-Soibelman scattering diagrams compute certain genus zero log Gromov-Witten invariants of log Calabi-Yau surfaces.
+Gross, Pandharipande, and Siebert have shown that the 2-dimensional Kontsevich-Soibelman scattering diagrams compute certain genus zero log Gromov-Witten invariants of log Calabi-Yau surfaces.
 We show that the $q$-refined 2-dimensional Kontsevich-Soibelman scattering diagrams compute, after the change of variables $q=e^{i \hbar}$, generating series of certain higher genus log Gromov-Witten invariants of log Calabi-Yau surfaces.

-This result provides a mathematically rigorous realization of the physical derivation of the refined wall-crossing formula from topological string theory proposed by Cecotti-Vafa, and in particular can be seen as a non-trivial mathematical check of the connection suggested by Witten between higher genus open A-model and Chern-Simons theory.
+This result provides a mathematically rigorous realization of the physical derivation of the refined wall-crossing formula from topological string theory proposed by Cecotti-Vafa, and in particular can be viewed as a non-trivial mathematical check of the connection suggested by Witten between higher genus open A-model and Chern-Simons theory.